Beetham Fairy Steps

 This track curves past a row of houses before entering woodland.
 It climbs gently for 500 yards until you reach a crossing of several paths with a marker cairn.
 Turn left and follow the trail uphill until you emerge into the open air on top of Whin Scar.

 Carry on across the clear space and you will quickly come to the Fairy Steps.
 From the start of the trail in Slack Head to the Fair Steps is roughly 10-12 minutes.
 The going is easy, though rough in places.
-From the centre of Beetham to the Fairy Steps and back is roughly 2 miles.
+From the centre of Beetham to the Fairy Steps and back is roughly two miles.

 An alternative to this route is to start down Church Street in Beetham and look for a signposted footpath off to your left at the edge of the village.
 Follow this path until you reach the crossing of paths with the cairn mentioned earlier.
 Carry straight on up the hill and proceed as above.
 Both routes are roughly the same distance from Beetham.